sam-leishman/user-manager-postgres/README.md

 # User Manager Using Postgres and Heroku

 1. Create a .env file using the examples in the sample env file.
-    a.
 Replace the DATABSE_URL with your postgres database url.

 2. Use ```npm i``` to install all of the dependencies.